5. The Online Pandemic - Part 1 - ARGGGHH!

 Suddenly in March 2020, the world of customers, clients, websites, video conferencing... all became very different!

 If you make websites and run internet based services, 2020 was a time of opportunity but it was also pretty scary.
 You needed to hope that every business that had now decided to *not* update their website due to uncertainty, would be replaced by a company who realised this was now *totally* the time to upgrade and extend their online offer!
 That thought process was often guided by the type of industry they operated in and the extent of the impact the lockdown and tiers had on that industry.
-As a small business I have every empathy with those businesses that were caught in an ever increasing number of traps trying to understand what the future holds and how to best position themselves to make the best of what was a very bad lot for most of us.
+As a small business we had every empathy with those businesses that were caught in an ever increasing number of traps trying to understand what the future holds and how to best position themselves to make the best of what was a very bad lot for most of us.

 So "Mooh" felt very fortunate to have been rather busy in this period - working from home had never felt such a privilege.
 Here are a couple of the highlights!